openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 ### Parameter 4: Battery report

 Battery report
+0: Battery reporting disabled

+1: Battery reporting enabled

+default: 1
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |
 |--------|-------------|